ClipCatalog logo ClipCatalog

 EN

-Face detection, embedding, and grouping all run on your computer.
-Nothing is uploaded.
-Your face data is stored in an encrypted local database and a local FAISS index.
+Face detection, embeddings, and grouping run on your computer.
+Nothing is uploaded, and the resulting face data stays in your encrypted local database and FAISS index.

 1